Yariv Oppenheimer: Early life

 In 1995, he joined the IDF and served as a recruit commander and continued to serve in the reserves, including an operational deployment in the West Bank.
 He began his political career when he was 15, as an activist in the Labor Party's youth department during the elections for the Thirteenth Knesset.

 After completing his military service, he returned to work as part of the Young Guard youth movement of the Israeli Labor Party and a few months later was appointed director of the youth wing of the party.
 In this capacity, he managed the youth activities during the election campaign of Ehud Barak.
 After four years, was appointed spokesperson for the Peace Now.
 And after a year and a half as speaker, he was appointed secretary-general of the movement.
 He resigned his post in April 2016.

-Oppenheimer was married on November 2018 and his first child was born on 19 May 2019.
+Oppenheimer was married in November 2018 and his first child was born on 19 May 2019.